dortmans/baxter/README.md

     cd ~/baxter
     ./setup.bash

->NOTE: The first time you use this script it will automatically create a ROS workspace with the Baxter SDK and Simulator.
-You need to have access to the [Baxter SDK](https://github.com/RethinkRobotics/baxter) and the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator) on GitHub.
+>NOTE: The first time you use this script it will automatically create a ROS workspace with the [Baxter SDK](https://github.com/RethinkRobotics/baxter) and the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator).

 In case you want to use a simulated Baxter start the setup script with an additional `sim` argument:

     ./setup.bash sim

+>NOTE: The first time you use this script with sim it will automatically install the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator).

 Now you could test your setup using for instance the [Wobbler Example](http://sdk.rethinkrobotics.com/wiki/Wobbler_Example):